dreardon/megamillions-group/README.md

 ## Installation

-### Quick start

-To set up a development environment quickly, first install [Python][0].
+To set up a development environment quickly, first install Python.
 Then install and configure virtualenv.

 Install all dependencies: